rng-guy/NFSMWBartender/README.md

 &nbsp;

 The "Basic" feature set **also lets you change** (in general)
-* which strings the game shows whenever cop vehicles are destroyed,
+* which strings the game shows whenever cop vehicles are destroyed;
-* which radio callsigns and chatter cop vehicles can trigger, and
+* which radio callsigns and chatter cop vehicles can trigger; and
-* the selection (and order) of interactive music tracks in pursuits.
+* the selection, order, and length of interactive music tracks in pursuits.

 &nbsp;